AstarNetwork/astar-docs/docs/use/troubleshooting.md

 sidebar_position: 16
 ---

+import Figure from "/src/components/figure"

 # Portal Troubleshooting Guide

 This section will guide you to troubleshoot and solve most issues when connecting to the portal.

-## Can't Connect Wallet To The Portal
+## Can't Connect Wallet To The Portal;

 **Allow Polkadot.js to access the portal**
 1. Go to Polkadot.js browser extension.